aleshaleksey/fansys23/06-abilities.md

 |Seige|22|

 ___
-#### Energy Affinity
+#### Spirit Strike

 **Type**: (Class A)

-**Description**: Spend 1 MP dice to overcome damage resistance when dealing elemental/energy damage.
+**Description**: Spend 1 MP dice to deal "supernatural" damage with a "natural" weapon attack.

-**Declaration**: Declare and pay the price before calling the ability/attack/spell.
+**Limitation**: This must be an attack as defined in "[Basic Martial Manoeuvres](04-combat.md#basic-martial-manoeuvres)".
+It cannot be used in combination with abilities (other than "Multi-attack").

-**Prerequisites**: At least one "supernatural" ability that utilises the element.
+- OPTIONAL: If playing with alignment rules, a character who gains "Spirit Strike" should be spiritually aligned, and cannot use this ability if they lose this alignment.

-**Special**: Must be taken separately for each element.
+**Prerequisites**: 12 MP dice total and 18 SP dice total.

 ___
 ### General Abilities (Supernatural)